-I’m an Australian SEO and Web entrepreneur living in Eastern Europe and owner/creator of Bluechip Backlinks, SEO Traffic Hacks, Traffic Planet, WPX Hosting (yes that is the world’s fastest WP hosting company), Cloudboss.pro and Wayback Rebuilder.
+I’m an Australian SEO and Web entrepreneur living in Eastern Europe and owner/creator of Monster Truck SEO (SEO without backlinks ever), Bluechip Backlinks, WPX Hosting (yes that is the world’s fastest WP hosting company), Cloudboss.pro and Wayback Rebuilder.

 I was also a co-founder of Backlinks Forum back in 2009.

 Other past products/services also include Backlinks Black Belt, Backlinks Hydra, SEO Experts Academy and Homepage Backlinks.